toupee/ASUS-P8Z68-V-Hackintosh/README.md

 * Make a new wrapper using the 1.9.2 engine  means "[from the Wrapper you've created] Go to 'Wineskin Advanced', [find 'steam' and 'd3dx9' in the list] and push 'Install Software' button'".
 * In winetricks, d3dx9
 * Some say they can install Steam using winetricks but that did not work for me.
 What also didn't quite work was downloading the latest version of Steam for Mac and running it to install.
 It got stuck in an endless cycle of updating.
 At this point, I actually copied the entire Steam directory (minus steamapps) from my Windows PC and copied it all into the Steam folder.
 At this point, it actually successfully opens.
 * Make sure you have the xbox360ce drivers in the same folder as Wineskin.
 You can always get back to this by right-clicking your wrapper and 'Open Package Contents.'
-I had to muck about with the buttons for my Xbox One controller.
-I've figured out the buttons:
+I had to muck about with the buttons in the Xbox360ce.ini file for my Xbox One controller.
+I've figured out the buttons: A=1 B=2 X=3 Y=4 LB=5 RB=6 Select=7 Start=8 LC=9 RC=10
 * You MIGHT have to install the Xbox One driver for your Mac in general for the controller to work at all (link) I have encountered a bug where if I unplug my controller when OS X is running, it can crash my system instantly.
 This also happens on a legit Macbook Pro in my experience.
 * Install Spelunky through Steam and it should work!
 * You can then set the Wrapper to launch Spelunky directly using a path like: